prachichouksey/cmpe202/lab10/readme.md

 The aspect files are updated in the default package based on the config.

 Joint points and advices are used to plug additional behavior to the code.

+To conclude, it is easier to add features and configuration in the code using aspects without changing the code.
+It is easier to debug using feature ide too.